opennebraska/lincolnanswers/_answers/how-do-i-register-my-business-in-lincoln.md

 ## Registering a business

 Registering a business in the City of Lincoln is not required.
-Howeverm you must register your business in the City of Lincoln and can find more information on [the Nebraska One-Stop Business Registration Information System website](https://www.nebraska.gov/osbr/index.cgi).
+However, you must register your business in the Nebraska and can find more information on [the Nebraska One-Stop Business Registration Information System website](https://www.nebraska.gov/osbr/index.cgi).

 To join the Lincoln Chamber of Commerce, [visit their Membership page](https://www.lcoc.com/membership).